Dino Risi: Biography

-In 2002, he was awarded the Golden Lion – Honorary Award (Leone d'oro alla carriera) at the Venice Film Festival for his life-time work.
+In 2002, he was awarded the Golden Lion – Honorary Award (Leone d'oro alla carriera) at the Venice Film Festival for his lifetime work.
 Two of his films, Il giovedì and Il commissario Lo Gatto, were shown in a retrospective section on Italian comedy at the 67th Venice International Film Festival.

 He died on 7 June 2008 at his residence in Rome.
-He was 91 and was survived by two children, Claudio (1948–2020) and Marco Risi (1951), both film directors.
+He was 91 and was survived by two children, Claudio Risi (1948–2020) and Marco Risi (1951), both film directors.